 Are there any rules for practicing TGT?

-There are three conditions or rules attached with TGT practice for this happiness intervention to be most effective:
+TGT practice is subject to three conditions or rules for it to be most effective:

 - Writing down is vital as it helps you to focus on the events in a properly structured way.